denHoed-Lab/Zebrafish_image_analysis_T2D/README.md

    └── Individual well results
    ```
 4. **Run time**:
-   On a computer with a Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz processor, 32GB RAM and 11GB graphics card,
+   On a computer with a Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz processor, 32GB RAM and an 11GB graphics card:
-   it takes ~15min to analyze the three samples in the test data.
+- It takes ~15min to analyze the three samples in the test data.

 6. **Average time to run the analysis per sample and per model**:
-  Image Type  Time per Image
+-  Image Type  Time per Image
-  Beta cells  ~1 min 37 sec
+-  Beta cells  ~1 min 37 sec
-  Liver       ~2 min 13 sec
+-  Liver       ~2 min 13 sec
-  VAST        ~1 min
+-  VAST        ~1 min